 If there are no damages that are the result of the misconduct, then the person does not have an actionable claim- even though a legal wrong has been committed against them.

 The idea of nominal damage is a concept in negligence and personal injury law that embodies this principle.
 When one has suffered a legal wrong, but does not sustain a loss, or is not damaged by virtue of that wrong, they are entitled to collect nominal damages of $1.
+Indeed, some courts award nominal damages in a case where it is determined that a defendant caused a motor vehicle accident, but a Plaintiff is unable to prove they were injured.
 However, if the person has sustained a loss as a result of that wrong, they have a claim against the at-fault party for money damages to compensate them for the loss.
 In the typical automobile accident case, if the only loss sustained was damage to a vehicle, then the wronged party has a claim for property damage.
 If the individual suffered a personal injury as a result of the car accident, then they additionally have a claim for economic and non-economic damages that flow from injury.
 If they did not sustain a personal injury, then they do not have a viable personal injury even though a legal wrong was committed against them.

 It's something that I hear a lot.
 “That guy hit my car.
 I want to sue him.”
 You certainly can if you sustained damage or a loss as a result of that accident.
 If you did not sustain a loss as a result of that accident- you don't have a case.
-Personal injuries must be verified, objectively, by doctors, to form the basis of personal injury cases.
+Or, to be legally precise, you have a case for $1.00 in nominal damages.
+In all but the most exceptional of cases, personal injuries must be verified, objectively, by doctors, to form the basis of personal injury cases.
 If you haven’t been evaluated by a doctor, who has diagnosed and injury, you don’t have a personal injury case.